Let’s say that you started blogging using a hosting provider that you are not happy with.

 How Many Pageviews can a Server Handle?

-I searched for answer to this question and the answer comes down to an “it depends”
+I searched for answer to this question and the answer comes down to “it depends”

 It depends on several factors and one of them is caching.